VaniaMendez/ChatGPTPromptModel/README.md

 <div style="text-align: justify;">

+\begin{justify}
-<p>One of the most important phases in the software development life cycle is system deployment.
+One of the most important phases in the software development life cycle is system deployment.
 However, developers often lack sufficient experience or clear guidance on how to configure a server, manage a domain, or correctly deploy their application in a production environment.
 This process can involve a number of technical challenges, such as assigning a static IP, configuring DNS, installing security certificates, or even managing server ports and services.
-Given these difficulties, the use of artificial intelligence tools such as ChatGPT becomes a valuable ally, as it can generate detailed instructions, resolve specific questions, and adapt recommendations to the technological environment we are using.</p>
+Given these difficulties, the use of artificial intelligence tools such as ChatGPT becomes a valuable ally, as it can generate detailed instructions, resolve specific questions, and adapt recommendations to the technological environment we are using.

-<p> In this context, the artifact proposed in the article allows for the structuring of effective prompts that guide the developer through this critical stage, facilitating task automation, decision-making, and understanding of the deployment process, even for those without specialized training in infrastructure. </p>
+In this context, the artifact proposed in the article allows for the structuring of effective prompts that guide the developer through this critical stage, facilitating task automation, decision-making, and understanding of the deployment process, even for those without specialized training in infrastructure.

+\end{justify}

 **Proof of Concept 3: Application Deployment**